 - What Is Textual Criticism?
 And How Is It Different Than Translation?

 - One Bible, Many Versions: Are All Translations Created Equal? by Dave Brunn (Pre-order)

-- Introducing Bible Translations Bundle (3 hour course) – 40% off for a limited time!
+- Introducing Bible Translations Bundle (3 hour course)

 - God’s Word as Translation (2 hour course)

 - The Complete Guide to Bible Translation: Bible Translation Choices and Translation Principles [Second Edition] by Edward D. Andrews